FRS077/TG_Count/README.md

 Define TGs to exclude
 EXCLUDE_TG = [1234, 5678]
-Replace these values with the TGs that you want to exclude.
+Replace these values with the TGs that you want to exclude (tgcount.py).

 Why?: This list allows you to specify the TGs to exclude in a simple and centralized manner.
 You can add or remove IDs from this list without having to modify other parts of the code.